stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 The first time I wrote email processing for the client's app, it felt dirty--here within a nice Unit Of Work, doing some business logic, was an ugly `Transport.send` dropping an email onto the wire.
 Who knew what that would do if it failed.
 For example:

-* The email goes out because the `Transport.send` succeeds, but the transaction fails to commit--we've told the user about some action we thought we performed but didn't actually get committed
+* The email goes out because the `Transport.send` succeeds, but the transaction fails to commit--we've told the user about some action we thought we performed but didn't actually get committed.
-* The `Transport.send` fails because our mail server is being dumb, but then the entire Unit Of Work fails and we don't get any work done for the day until the mail server is back up
+* The `Transport.send` fails because our mail server is being dumb, but then the entire Unit Of Work fails and we don't get any work done for the day until the mail server is back up.

 There ended up being an obvious solution--a partner firm was storing their generated email in the database for CRM purposes (knowing what you've sent users), but I realized this was also the perfect way to solve the `Transport.send` problem--decouple generation of the email content within the business process from the actual sending of the email content out onto the network.